EphemeralSapient/score_board_remote/README.md

 ## License

-This app is licensed under the MIT License.
+This app is licensed under the GPL-3.0 license.